dascritch/anchors-reveal/CONTRIBUTING.md

 If you are a developer
 ----------------------

+ - We work mainly for Firefox (MV3) first.
+Creation of a Chrome version is to do next.
  - Clone the project, use the `dev` branch and merge into it
  - Always prefer any W3C standards instead of create something.
  - Think about clean code, minimalism, small parts, expressive variables and functions.
 The beauty of this WebExtention is its minimalist : **Do a single thing, but do it well.**